 - Supportive Work Environment: Creating a trusting workplace where residents, faculty and staff can think big, do good, have fun, and be their best selves.

 - Family Medicine Identity: Celebrating the unique and revolutionary power of family medicine to meet the needs of patients, families, and communities both at home and abroad.

-To demonstrate the commitment of our residents, faculty and staff to diversity, healthcare equity and anti-racism inclusion, the residency program and its Health Equity and Anti-Racism Committee (HEAR) developed a specific vision and mission that leverages our DEI vision with specific core values that complement and enhance the program’s core values above.
+To demonstrate the commitment of our residents, faculty and staff to diversity, healthcare equity and anti-racism inclusion, the program and its Health Equity and Anti-Racism Committee (HEAR) developed specific DEI missions that complement and enhance the program’s core values.

 Every UW family medicine resident, staff and faculty will be a role model, educator, and leader in transforming healthcare to achieve health equity.

 HEAR mission: To achieve our vision, we leverage our program’s core values:

 - Residency Growth: Accepting, analyzing, and challenging our implicit biases and privileges.